Agent Lightning Integration

 - Risk management & compliance (EU AI Act)

-- Implementation roadmap & ROI
+- Implementation roadmap & operational metrics

 - Competitive advantage analysis